School Science Lessons

 Anti-bumping granules, boiling chips (- ceramic, silicon carbide, fused alumina)

-Boiling chips, fused alumina or flower pot bits, prevent large bubbles of gas forming that could cause explosive emissions from a beaker containing a heated solution.
+Boiling chips, fused alumina or flower pot bits, prevent large bubbles of gas forming that could cause explosive emissions from a beaker containing heated solution.

 Sudden formation of a large amount of vapour from the bottom of a heated vessel of liquid, rather than the usual controlled boiling causes explosions.